colin-mccarthy/Ansible-Playbooks-for-Junos/README.md

-To use Ansible on Juniper devices you need to enable the netconf service on you Juniper device with this command.
+To use Ansible on Juniper devices you need to enable the netconf service on your Juniper device with this command.

 # set system services netconf ssh